h4md153v63n/CTFs/01_HTB/24_SwagShop.md

 ![image](https://github.com/h4md153v63n/CTFs/assets/5091265/5cdd986e-32af-41a3-a1e1-01757f0f2dce)

 + The application is magento that is an open-source e-commerce platform written in PHP.
-+ We need to discover the version of magento.
++ You can also try to discover the version of magento with [Mage Scan](https://github.com/steverobbins/magescan) tool, too.
 + As always, on each web app, start directory fuzzing:
 ```
 gobuster dir -e -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt -u http://swagshop.htb/ -k -n -x html,php,txt -r -t 50